grooveyman/removeshortcut/readme.md

 **HOW TO RUN THE PROGRAM**
 1. Double-click on the "runpy.bat" file.
+2. Enter the drive letter/label. eg. (Local Disk D. the drive letter/label is D)
-2. Accept the adminstrator permission
+3. Accept the adminstrator permission
-3. Wait patiently for the program to run and take effect. <br>
+4. Wait patiently for the program to run and take effect. <br>
  <br>

 Depending on the size of the files corrupted, the process might take an appreciable time. <br>